BabylonJS/OldDocumentationSite/content/How_To/camera/WebVR_Camera.md

 Note that this will create a new quaternion to the mesh .

-The default controller mesh can be disappeared by the following code.
+The default controller mesh can be hidden with the following code.

 ```javascript
  scene.createDefaultVRExperience({controllerMeshes:true});